 Sources of supplements: NSERC grants, other research funds (non-NSERC) and university sources.

 Travel allowances may be granted by NSERC if the award is taken up at a university other than the one the student is currently registered at.
 These are taxable contributions.
-Any additional costs related to the field work (e.g., travel expenses) must be covered by the supervisor or department.
+The supervisor or department mujst cover any additional costs related to the field work (e.g., travel expenses).

 NSERC will not reimburse the University for any period in which the student worked part-time.
 In addition, it will not approve any paymentment for any vacation days taken during the tenure of the award.